 A filling is a way to restore a tooth damaged by decay back to its normal function and shape.
-When a dentist gives you a filling, he or she first removes the decayed tooth material, cleans the affected area, and then fills the cleaned out cavity with a filling material.
+When a dentist gives you a filling, he or she first removes the decayed tooth material, cleans the affected area, and then fills the cleaned out the cavity with a filling material.

 By closing off spaces where bacteria can enter, a filling also helps prevent further decay.
-Materials used for fillings include gold, porcelain, a composite resin (tooth-colored fillings), and an amalgam (an alloy of mercury, silver, copper, tin and sometimes zinc).
+Materials used for fillings include gold, porcelain, a composite resin (tooth-coloured fillings), and an amalgam (an alloy of mercury, silver, copper, tin and sometimes zinc).

-There is no ultimate filling that is the best for everyone.
+There is no ultimate teeth filling that is the best for everyone.
 Our specialists at Cheadle will consult you and help determine which is best by the extent of the repair, whether you have allergies to certain materials, where in your mouth the filling is needed, and the cost.

 Gold fillings are made to order in a laboratory and then cemented into place by our dentists.
-Gold inlays are well tolerated by gum tissues, and may last more than 20 years.
-For these reasons, many authorities consider gold the best filling material, however it is time demanding as it requires multiple visits and it is considered the most expensive choice.
+Gold inlays are well tolerated by gum tissues and may last more than 20 years.
+For these reasons, many authorities consider gold the best filling material, however, it is time demanding as it requires multiple visits and it is considered the most expensive choice.

 Porcelain fillings are called inlays or onlays and are produced to order in a lab and then bonded to the tooth by our specialists.
 Porcelain fillings have an essential advantage as they can be matched to the colour of the tooth and resist staining.
 A porcelain restoration generally covers most of the tooth.
 Their cost is similar to gold.

 At Cheadle Village Dental Practice, we offer a range of options to replace parts of a tooth that have been lost through wear and tear, damage or decay.
 Our dentist will remove the decayed area carefully and will restore the tooth to its original size and shape by inserting filling material into the cavity.